How to Buy A Micro-SaaS Business

 Sign the contracts and make payment

-Once you and the seller of your most preferred project have reached an agreement, you both will need to sign a contract.
+Once you and the seller of your most preferred project have negotiated and reached an agreement, you both will need to sign a contract.
 This contract is referred to as an asset purchase agreement (APA).
 It outlines the terms and conditions of the transaction.

 You can proceed to make payment using an escrow service after signing the contracts.
 Two of the most popular ones are Tazapay and Escrow.com.
 However, we received several complaints about these platforms.
 So we developed our service called Transfer by Microns.
 The service will securely and easily handle your transactions with ongoing support from our team.